trailheadapps/redwoods-insurance/README.md

    2. Click the 'New Community' Button.
    3. Select the 'Customer Account Portal' experience.
    4. Click 'Get Started'.
-   5. When prompted, enter 'TrailInsurance' as the name.
+   5. When prompted, enter 'Codey\'s Car Insurance' as the name.
    6. Click 'Create'.
    7. Allow the community wizard to finish.
 2. Adding a Profile for community users: